tamunoWoks/drivers_assessment/README.md

 29. When a driver is stopping behind another vehicle in traffic:
     **= Allow sufficient space to move into another lane without reversing.**
 ---
 30. If another vehicle is following too close, what should a driver do?
+    **= Slow down gradually and encourage the other vehicle to pass.**
+---